RBS slashes U.S. mortgage business, hundreds of jobs: FT

 An RBS spokesperson told Reuters in an emailed response that "as the financial services industry continues to evolve so must RBS's U.S. Corporate & Institutional Banking business.
 Our ultimate goals are to enhance our client focus and connectivity, simplify our operating model, mitigate risk and reduce cost."

-The RBS cuts primarily affect the non-agency mortgage business, and the British bank is expected to retain its securitization and agency mortgage business, the FT said.
+The RBS cuts primarily affect the non-agency mortgage business, and the British bank is expected to retain its securitisation and agency mortgage business, the FT said.

 The U.S. Federal Reserve in February adopted tight new rules for foreign banks to shield the U.S. taxpayer from costly bailouts, ceding only minor concessions despite pressure from abroad to weaken the rule.